-Lab: Darwinian Snails
+Lab (Workbook): Darwinian Snails

 An introductory lab that examines the assumptions behind natural selection using an engaging interactive simulation of green crabs preying on periwinkle snails.
 Students are able to "violate" each assumption in turn to explore whether evolution by natural selection still occurs.
 Exercises are targeted to address common misconceptions among biology students.
 Suitable for non-majors and introductory biology courses.